Cybersecurity Concepts

 • Implementing secure network access mechanisms.

-• Performing regular security audits in order to identify and eliminate threats and vulnerabilities before cybercriminals exploit them.
+• Performing regular security audits to identify and eliminate threats and vulnerabilities before cybercriminals exploit them.

 • Deploying threats (intrusion) detection and prevention systems.

-Attack surface: An attack surface is a location or possible attack vectors that cybercriminals can target or use to compromise the confidentiality, integrity, and availability of data and information systems.
-Organisations and individual should always strive to minimise their attack surfaces as the smaller the attack surfaces, the smaller the likelihood that their data or information systems will be compromised.
-So, they have to constantly monitor their attack surfaces in order to detect and block attacks as soon as possible and to minimise the potential risk of a successful attack.
-Some of the common attack surfaces are poorly secured devices (e.g., devices such as computers, mobile phones, hard drives, and IoT devices), weak passwords, a lack of email security, open ports, and a failure to patch software, which offers an open backdoor for attackers to target and exploit users and organizations.
+Attack surface: An attack surface is a location or possible attack vectors that cybercriminals can target or use to compromise data and information systems' confidentiality, integrity, and availability.
+Organisations and individuals should always strive to minimise their attack surfaces; the smaller the attack surfaces, the smaller the likelihood that their data or information systems will be compromised.
+So, they must constantly monitor their attack surfaces to detect and block attacks as soon as possible and minimise the potential risk of a successful attack.
+Some of the common attack surfaces are poorly secured devices (e.g., devices such as computers, mobile phones, hard drives, and IoT devices), weak passwords, a lack of email security, open ports, and a failure to patch software, which offers an open backdoor for attackers to target and exploit users and organisations.
 Another common attack surface is weak web-based protocols, which hackers can exploit to steal data through man-in-the-middle (MITM) attacks.
 There are two categories of attack surface, which include [5]

 • Physical attack surface: This kind of attack surface consists of all endpoint devices that an attacker can gain physical access to, such as desktop computers, hard drives, laptops, mobile phones, Universal Serial Bus (USB) drives, and IoT devices (in the case of IoT systems).
-Some physical attack surfaces include carelessly discarded hardware that contains user data and login credentials, user passwords that are written on pieces of paper, and unauthorised access to the physical location where sensitive assets are stored.
+Some physical attack surfaces include carelessly discarded hardware containing user data and login credentials, user passwords written on pieces of paper, and unauthorised access to the physical location where sensitive assets are stored.

 • Identify vulnerabilities and eliminate them.